• Skip to primary navigation

 Recommended Posts for psychology

 What are the N-Words meat-eaters use when defending their diet?
 A team of researchers produced the first empirical study of meat-consumption rationalizations and justifications.
-Nothing brings out the nasty side of human nature like dietary debate.
+Nothing brings out our deep-seated defenses like dietary debate.

 The N-WORDS Meat Eaters Use